MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/business-user-teams-create-reports.md

 1. When you’re done, save and then share the report.

-## Discover datasets and reports your organization has shared with you
+## Explore datasets and reports shared with you

 It's easy to find all the datasets your organization has shared with you.
 They’re in the Datasets hub in the Power BI app for Microsoft Teams.

-To start exploring the datasets shared with you, follow these steps.
+Again, datasets that are marked *certified* or *promoted* are likely to be higher quality and better maintained.

 1. Open the Power BI app for Microsoft Teams.